survivejs/react-book/manuscript/06_react_and_flux.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

+Note that in this case `this.notes` refers to the internal state of the store.
+Whenever we hit `setState`, we modify it and pass the to possible listeners in the process.
+This is how we can pass the state back to View components completing the cycle.

-It would be possible to operate directly on data.
+T> It would be possible to operate directly on data.
 E.g. a oneliner such as `this.notes.splice(targetId, 1)` would work for `delete`.
 Even though this works it is recommended that you use `setState` with Alt to keep things clean and easy to understand.

 Note that assigning an id (`NoteStore` in this case) to a store isn't absolutely required.
 It is a good practice, however, as it protects the code against minification and possible id collisions.
 These ids become important when we persist the data.